-- Establishment of provisions for the full and equal participation of neighbourhood residents in the governing structure of the centre and its programs and services. - Provision of information on the services, programs, policies, and financial affairs of the centre. - Identification of local needs and service priorities. - Provision of resources to assist in the development of activities and programs relevant to local needs. - Development of volunteer and funding resources to support activities, programs and services.
+- Establishment of provisions for the full and equal participation of neighbourhood residents in the governing structure of the centre and its programs and services. - Provision of information on the services, programs, policies, and financial affairs of the centre. - Identification of local needs and service priorities.
+3. - Provision of resources to assist in the development of activities and programs relevant to local needs. - Development of volunteer and funding resources to support activities, programs and 5.

-III.
-Policy Guidelines
+Policy Guidelines III.